xbeat/Machine-Learning/README.md

 Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) are advanced recurrent neural network architectures designed to handle sequential data and long-term dependencies.
 These models have revolutionized natural language processing, time series analysis, and many other sequence-based tasks.

+## Mean Centering and Min-Max Normalization for User Ratings

+Introduction to Data Normalization

+Data normalization is a crucial preprocessing step in many machine learning and data analysis tasks.
+It helps to bring different features or variables to a common scale, which can improve the performance and convergence of various algorithms.
+In this presentation, we'll focus on two popular normalization techniques: mean centering and min-max scaling, specifically in the context of user ratings.

 ## Bias-Variance Trade-off in Machine Learning with Python

 Understanding Bias-Variance Trade-off